MhdAsfan/Writeups/README.md

 # Beginner-Friendly Cybersecurity Writeups 🔐

-This repository contains clear, beginner-friendly cybersecurity writeups, CTF solutions, and security research notes, focused on helping learners understand real-world vulnerabilities step by step.[web:18]
+This repository contains clear, beginner-friendly cybersecurity writeups, CTF solutions, and security research notes, focused on helping learners understand real-world vulnerabilities step by step.

 ## Repository Goals

-- Document CTF and TryHackMe / HackTheBox walkthroughs in a simple, structured way.[web:18]
+- Document CTF and TryHackMe / HackTheBox walkthroughs in a simple, structured way.
-- Share practical web application security and bug bounty notes that others can reuse for learning.[web:18]
+- Share practical web application security and bug bounty notes that others can reuse for learning.
-- Build a public portfolio of security research and responsible vulnerability disclosures.[web:18]
+- Build a public portfolio of security research and responsible vulnerability disclosures.

 ## Structure